b33k33p3r/servercert/docs/BR.md

 Within 24 hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to the report and provide a preliminary report on its findings to both the Subscriber(s) and the entity who filed the Certificate Problem Report.

 A Certificate Problem Report is considered "actionable" if it includes:
-- either certificate serial number(s) or hash(es) of at least one certificate affected by issue subject of the Certificate Problem Report, and
+- either certificate serial number(s) or hash(es) of at least one certificate affected by the issue subject of the Certificate Problem Report, and
-- a description of how the certificate(s) in question violates these requirements or a CAs own policies or otherwise must be revoked.
+- a description of how the certificate(s) in question violates these requirements or a CAs own policies or otherwise why it must be revoked.

 After reviewing the facts and circumstances of a Certificate Problem Report, the CA SHALL work with the Subscriber and any entity reporting the actionable Certificate Problem Report or other revocation-related notice to establish whether or not the certificate will be revoked, and if so, a date which the CA will revoke the certificate.
 The period from receipt of the actionable Certificate Problem Report or revocation-related notice to published revocation MUST NOT exceed the time frame set forth in [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate).
-The date selected by the CA SHOULD consider the following criteria:
+The date selected by the CA SHOULD consider the following criteria and be recorded in writing:

 1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm);
 2. The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties);